 The days of throwing the kids outside and letting them do what they want, like I used to do as a kid are long gone and I am sad for this generation.
 I would get home from school.
 Wait for my best friend Mike to get home from catholic school and then we would do what we wanted to do and do it outside mostly or in his basement or in my room, but the concept of a play date was and is ridiculous.
 That and using antiseptic wipes all the time and sheltering our kids from the outside world is little too much.
 I don’t mean we should put the kids outside and let them run wild and unsupervised like we were.
 There are too many greater dangers now, then before, time to get off my soap box.

-To Elena’s Russian grandmother and both of their Russian fathers, both girls are alive and doing fine, better than I ever could have hoped for.
+To the girl’s Russian grandmother and both of their Russian fathers, both girls are alive and doing fine, better than I ever could have hoped for.